The Ultimate Nappy Size Guide

 Is my baby’s nappy too small?

-2) Red marks around tummy and thighs
+2. Red marks on their tummy or thighs

 Bestsellers